Hereditary hemorrhagic telangiectasia: Nosebleeds

 An acute nosebleed may be managed with a variety of measures, such as packing of the nasal cavity with absorbent swabs or gels.
 Removal of the packs after the bleeding may lead to reopening of the fragile vessels, and therefore lubricated or atraumatic packing is recommended.
 Some patients may wish to learn packing themselves to deal with nosebleeds without having to resort to medical help.

 Frequent nosebleeds can be prevented in part by keeping the nostrils moist, and by applying saline solution, estrogen-containing creams or tranexamic acid; these have few side effects and may have a small degree of benefit.
 A number of additional modalities has been used to prevent recurrent bleeding if simple measures are unsuccessful.
 Medical therapies include oral tranexamic acid and estrogen; the evidence for these is relatively limited, and estrogen is poorly tolerated by men and possibly carries risks of cancer and heart disease in women past the menopause.
 Nasal coagulation and cauterization may reduce the bleeding from telangiectasias, and is recommended before surgery is considered.
 However, it is highly recommended to use the least heat and time to prevent septal perforations and excessive trauma to the nasal mucosa that are already susceptible to bleeding.
 Sclerotherapy is another option to manage the bleeding.
 This process involves injecting a small amount of an aerated irritant (detergent such as sodium tetradecyl sulfate) directly into the telangiectasias.
 The detergent causes the vessel to collapse and harden, resulting in scar tissue residue.
 This is the same procedure used to treat varicose veins and similar disorders.

 It may be possible to embolize vascular lesions through interventional radiology; this requires passing a catheter through a large artery and locating the maxillary artery under X-ray guidance, followed by the injection into the vessel of particles that occlude the blood vessels.
 The benefit from the procedure tends to be short-lived, and it may be most appropriate in episodes of severe bleeding.

 To more effectively minimize recurrence and severity of epistaxis, other options may be used in conjunction with therapies listed above.
-Intravenously administered anti-VEGF substances such as bevacizumab (brand name Avastin), pazopinab and thalidomide or its derivatives interfere with the production of new blood vessels that are weak and therefore prone to bleeding.
-Due to the past experiences with prescribing thalidomide to pregnant women to alleviate symptoms of nausea and the terrible birth defects that followed, thalidomide is a last resort therapy.
-Additionally, thalidomide can cause neuropathy.
-Though this can be mitigated by tinkering with dosages and prescribing its derivatives such as lenolidomide and pomalidomide, many doctors prefer alternative VEGF inhibitors.
-Bevacizumab has been shown to significantly reduce the severity of epistaxis without side effects.
+Intravenously administered anti-VEGF substances such as bevacizumab (brand name Avastin), pazopanib, and thalidomide or its derivatives (lenalidomide, pomalidomide) interfere with the production of new blood vessels that are weak and therefore prone to bleeding.
+Because thalidomide is a teratogen, thalidomide is considered by many to be a last resort therapy, and additionally can cause neuropathy, which can be mitigated by titrating dosages or prescribing thalidomide derivatives such as lenolidomide and pomalidomide.
+Pomalidomide causes a significant, clinically relevant reduction in epistaxis severity and improvement in quality of life.
+Nevertheless, many doctors prefer alternative VEGF inhibitors; eg bevacizumab nasal spray also significantly reduces epistaxis severity without side effects.

 If other interventions have failed, several operations have been reported to provide benefit.
 One is septal dermoplasty or Saunders' procedure, in which skin is transplanted into the nostrils, and the other is Young's procedure, in which the nostrils are sealed off completely.